gbrzied/mimhome/project_rules.md

 ### MUST Rules (Critical)
 1. Follow the exact directory structure in `hierarchy.txt`
 2. Use Provider pattern for state management only when necessary
+3. **🎨 COLOR SYSTEM RULE**: Use ONLY semantic color names from `appTheme` (e.g., `appTheme.primaryColor`, `appTheme.onBackground`) - NEVER use raw color names like `cyan_900`, `white_A700`, etc.
-3. Use `appTheme` and `TextStyleHelper.instance` for styling
+4. Use `appTheme` and `TextStyleHelper.instance` for styling
-4. Lock device orientation and disable text scaling
+5. Lock device orientation and disable text scaling
-5. Use `NavigatorService` for navigation
+6. Use `NavigatorService` for navigation
-6. Follow naming conventions strictly
+7. Follow naming conventions strictly
+8. NEVER import from `/oldLibFiles` directory - it is for demonstration only

 ### SHOULD Rules (Recommended)
 1. Use builder pattern for screen constructors